WordPoints/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.10.2 =
+* Fixes some bugs in the top users table, and also one causing users to be promoted to the wrong rank.

 = 1.10.1 =
 * Fixes a bug that caused the My Points widget to display points logs even when the